stcorp/harp/doc/harpdump.rst

               -d, --data
                   Show data values for each variable.

+              --no-history
+                  Do not show the global history attribute.

       harpdump --dataset [options] <file|dir> [<file|dir> ...]
           Print metadata for all files in the dataset in csv format.